telerik/blazor-docs/common-features/loading-sign.md

 A prime example of a synchronous operation is the actual component rendering under WebAssembly - the framework still uses a single thread only, and it can be rather slow, and that blocks the UI rendering thread of the browser.
 For example, if you have a grid with a large page size and too many columns, paging that grid could take some time to render.
 A loading animation cannot be shown during this time because the page is actually rendering already.
 To combat such performance issues, see the [Slow Performance]({%slug troubleshooting-general-issues%}#slow-performance) section of the documentation.

-At the time of writing, there are no actual `async` operations and events in WebAssembly, including event handlers - all the code runs in one thread (see <a href="https://github.com/dotnet/aspnetcore/issues/17730" target="_blank">here</a> and <a href="https://github.com/dotnet/runtime/issues/40619" target="_blank">here</a>).
-This means that the built-in loading indicators in the Telerik components are not available in WebAssembly Blazor apps.
+>important At the time of writing, there are no actual `async` operations and events in WebAssembly, including event handlers - all the code runs in one thread (see <a href="https://github.com/dotnet/aspnetcore/issues/17730" target="_blank">here</a> and <a href="https://github.com/dotnet/runtime/issues/40619" target="_blank">here</a>).
+>
+>This means that the built-in loading indicators in the Telerik components are not available in WebAssembly Blazor apps.